calvinlinz/world-builder/README.md

 Some elements, such as tents, should be displayed over multiple squares.
 In other words, larger elements that can't be broken into individual repeatable squares should be displayed over many squares.
 To solve this, a JSON file should be created to record the dimensions that should be used for each of the images.

+Relevant z-indexes are then used to overlay these images over the grid.

 The link for this relevant issue can be seen [here](https://gitlab.ecs.vuw.ac.nz/richeshayd/world-builder/-/issues/7).

 **How will we display a range of e.g. Trees and Bushes?**

 To make the graphical interface more interesting, there should be a range of trees, bushes, rocks etc. instead of the same image repeated over and over.
 To do this, there should be a range of different tree images that can be selected at random to be displayed.
 It could also be wise to rotate the images to create diversity.

 The link for this relevant issue can be seen [here](https://gitlab.ecs.vuw.ac.nz/richeshayd/world-builder/-/issues/9).